The Tuscumbia, Courtland and Decatur Railroad, incorporated on January

 The Tuscumbia Railroad Depot was built in 1888 by the Memphis

-& Charleston Railroad as a division headquarter.
+& Charleston Railroad as a division headquarters.
 The Depot was

 built on the site of the first railroad west of the Allegheny